 Headsets: Similar to lav mics, headset mics are hands-free, offer a higher quality sound, and are less hidden than lav mics.
 They most commonly wrap around the head and position a mic in front of the performer or speaker’s mouth.

 Projectors and Screens

 A critical part of any presentation or visual event, projection systems project any visual medium onto a screen, or sometimes a wall.
-Projectors have become a mainstream item and many people possess a good bit of knowledge regarding their usage, however there are some important things to remember!
+Projectors have become a mainstream item, and many people possess a good bit of knowledge regarding their usage; however, there are some essential things to remember!

 Drapery and Lighting

-Lighting: Lighting is a vast field of expertise, which is why there are some companies that just provide lighting.
-There are various types of lighting systems, ranging from a simple array of colored lights on a pole, to full fledged concert lighting systems with various shapes, sizes, colors, and functions.
+Lighting: Lighting is a vast field of expertise, which is why some companies just provide lighting.
+There are various types of lighting systems, ranging from a simple array of colored lights on a pole to full-fledged concert lighting systems with various shapes, sizes, colors, and functions.
 When combined with drapery and projection services, lights can make an event stand out!

 What to Expect From an AV Company